The County of Derbyshire

 Derbyshire is a county with a great selection of places to visit including ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-Ancient Sites to visit in Derbyshire county include Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort.
+Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort are great places to visit in Derbyshire if you like ancient sites.

-There are a several good hills in Derbyshire county like Shining Tor, and Higger Tor.
+There are a several good towns in Derbyshire county like Castleton, Buxton, Darley Dale, and Hope.

 Walks in Derbyshire